 For Immediate Release:

-Irvine, Calif. —The principal of Jose Sepulveda Elementary School, a teacher from Tustin High School and a 10th grader from Aliso Niguel High School won the 2014 Innovation in Education Awards presented by Project Tomorrow and the OC Tech Alliance.
+Irvine, Calif. – Tustin Ranch Elementary School, a teacher from Sunny Hills High School and a 12th grader from Tesoro High School received the 2016 Innovation in Education Awards from Project Tomorrow and the OC Tech Alliance last night.
 The awards are given to schools, educators and high school students who are charting new paths in education.

 Project Tomorrow, the nation’s leading nonprofit group focused on science, math and technology education, and the OC Tech Alliance have been recognizing outstanding education programs, educators and students for their innovative uses of science, math and technology with this award since 2006.

-Innovative Schoolwide Program of the Year in Science, Math & Technology — honoring the strong leadership of a school principal in driving innovation in education with an outstanding, results-based school wide program
+Innovative School-Wide Program of the Year in Science, Math & Technology – distinguishing a public, private, or parochial school that demonstrates innovation with an outstanding, results-based school-wide program.
+Award winner will receive $1,000.

-High Impact Teacher of the Year in Science, Math & Technology — acknowledging the influence of a great teacher in his/her use of science, math or technology to significantly impact student academic achievement
+High Impact Teacher of the Year in Science, Math & Technology – acknowledging the influence of a great teacher in his/her use of science, math or technology to significantly impact student academic achievement.
+Award winner will receive $1,000.

-Emerging Student Innovator of the Year in Science, Math & Technology — recognizing eighth grade, freshman, sophomore, or junior high school students who are creatively using science, math and technology resources to solve a school or community problem
+Emerging Student Innovator of the Year in Science, Math & Technology – recognizing high school students who are creatively using science, math and technology resources to solve a school or community problem.
+Award winner will receive a $2,000 scholarship.

-More about the Awards, including this year’s finalists and past recipients, can be found online: https://www.tomorrow.org/programs/innovationawards.html
+More about the Awards, including past recipients, can be found online: https://www.tomorrow.org/programs/innovationawards.html

 About Project Tomorrow